 Ten Ways To Get More Antioxidants Into Your Diet.
 Hello everyone, I hope you are well.
 In today’s post, I will be sharing ten ways to get more antioxidants into your diet.
 It’s no secret that antioxidants are incredibly beneficial to good health.
-It’s believed the antioxidants in food can help prevent cancer, reverse or slow ageing, enhance your immune system, increase your energy and improve heart and other organ health.
+The antioxidants in food can help prevent cancer, reverse or slow ageing, enhance your immune system, increase your energy and improve heart and other organ health.

 Given all we know about antioxidants and their beneficial properties, it’s amazing more people don’t get enough fruits and vegetables, the primary sources of antioxidants.
 Experts recommend a minimum of 5 servings of fruits and vegetables daily but say getting 7-10 servings is best.